 Llanrumney Hall Community Trust is a registered charity whose mission is to ensure the survival of Llanrumney Hall for current and future generations.
 As an important historical site, LHCT recognised that the building and its heritage could have been lost as it was in a severe state of disrepair.
-After securing sponsorship from the Welsh Government -Communities Facility Programme, WCVA European Social Business Growth Fund and other matched funding, we were able to save and transform the Hall.
+After securing sponsorship from the Welsh Government -Communities Facility Programme, WCVA European Regional Development Fund and other matched funding, we were able to save and transform The Hall.

 The Hall was officially opened on June 6th 2019, where we held an open day to commemorate the occasion.